 In my opinion, if you are uploading files to OneDrive for your own use, encryption will give you an edge – though it may slow down the process of opening and saving files as it has to decrypt them before opening.
 But if you intend to share it with others, is it still feasible?
 Check out the next section.

-As said earlier, if you are using OneDrive as a remote storage for yourself only, encryption is ok.
+As said earlier, if you are using OneDrive as remote storage for yourself only, encryption is ok.
 But if you are to use OneDrive for collaboration, it will be hard for others to find a program that is able to decrypt the files properly.
 Suppose you encrypt a folder with TrueCrypt before uploading it.
 Others can also install TrueCrypt as it is free.
 But will it really help them in collaborating?

 The process of decrypting the files is also tough and takes too long.
 And it is not necessary that the other party can decrypt it always.
 As far as I know, the encryption key is not stored with the file information.
 If that doesn’t happen, how is the other party going to decrypt the file for collaborating or anything?

-In such cases, the whole purpose of OneDrive is defeated because though you can share the files, you cannot have the other person access them easily or maybe, the other person may not be able to access it at all.
+In such cases, the whole purpose of OneDrive is defeated because though you can share the files, you cannot have the other person access them easily or maybe, the other person may not be able to access them at all.

 Hence files on OneDrive are not encrypted by the company.
 If you encrypt them, do it for your own usage.
 If you wish to use OneDrive for collaboration and real-time file sharing, encryption will be a hurdle big enough for others to give up.

 These are my own views.
 I do not know if there is any solution available for sharing encrypted files along with the encryption key or how easy it would be.
 If you have thoughts on this, please do share.